kiwindow/PrognosisOfRejection/README.md

 3) LOOwithML.ipynb
     This file was made on Google Colaboratory.
-    Therefore it would be best to read this file on Google Colaboratory on thw web.
+    Therefore it would be best to read this file on Google Colaboratory on the web.
     Click the file name and the contents will be shown in the GitHub.
     Then click the icon named as Open in Colab and the file will be shown in the Google Colaboratory.
-    Now you can see the contents of this file.
-To execute the program on it, you have to upload the renaldata.csv file in the directory on your Google drive so that the program can access to it.
+    Then you can execute the program on it.
+To read in the dataset, you have to upload the renaldata.csv file in the directory on your Google drive so that the program can make an access to it.
+    And you have to edit the pass for renaldata.csv in the second cell.
+    The original pass was 'drive/My Drive/program/data/renaldata.csv'.
+    Change this pass for the new directory where you have uploaded the dataset on Google drive.

 4) LOOwitML.pdf
     This is a PDF file of LOOwithML.ipynb.
 You can see the contents only by opening it.